List of one-hit wonders in the United States: List

-Each artist listed here has been identified by at least two publications as being a one-hit wonder in the U.S. Some artists listed here have reached the Top 40 of the Billboard Hot 100 more than once.
+Each artist listed here has been identified by at least two publications as being a one-hit wonder in the U.S. Numerous artists listed here have reached the Top 40 on the US Billboard Hot 100 more than once.
 The year indicates when the song charted or peaked.
+Based on the peak date, the entries are listed chronologically.
+If an entry did not chart, then it is listed based on the release date of the song.
+Some of the entries listed have non one-hit wonder artists featured on the song or are the main artist.